devctor/Campers-api-java/README.md

 ## Overview

 I'm thrilled to share my progress on this project!
-Access Camp, my imaginary client, wanted a website to manage campers and their activities.
+Campers Api, my imaginary client, wanted a website to manage campers and their activities.
 While working on this assignment, I delved into Java Spring Boot, a technology I'm relatively new to.
 I also explored Model Mapper and learned to debug my Java code effectively.

 ## Learning Goals